Halodule wrightii: Taxonomy

 This plant was named after Charles Wright, who was an American botanist and collector.
 In 1853 and 1856 Wright participated in a surveying expedition and discovered Halodule wrightii.

 Some publications cite US specimens by the synonym, Halodule beaudettei, but the two names represent the same species.

 Description

 Seagrass is a marine angiosperm that possesses conductive tissue, shoot systems, rhizomes and flowers.
 It has flat leaves up to 20 cm long, dark reddish-brown, with a few teeth on the margins.
 The fruits are spherical to egg-shaped, about 2 mm across.

 Distribution

 This plant is mainly found in muddy coastal marsh waters and off the coast of many Caribbean islands.
-It has been reported from Texas, Florida, Louisiana, Mississippi, Alabama, North Carolina, Maryland, Yucatán, Quintana Roo, Tabasco, Costa Rica, Belize, Panamá, Cuba, Trinidad & Tobago, Venezuela, Brazil and Cape Verde.
+It has been reported from Texas, Florida, Louisiana, Mississippi, Alabama, North Carolina, Maryland, Yucatán, Quintana Roo, Tabasco, Costa Rica, Belize, Panama, Cuba, Trinidad and Tobago, Venezuela, Brazil and Cape Verde.

 In California, it was intentionally introduced into the Salton Sea from Texas almost a century ago, but died out a long time ago.